FrankM1/docs/content/install/ubuntu.md

 ### Run the install process

-Now you've made it this far, it's time to install Ghost with a single command 😀
+Now you've made it this far, it's time to install Qazana with a single command 😀

 ```bash
 ghost install